The Japanese Chin is a toy dog breed. It has been a popular companion breed in Asia for more than a thousand years.

 Coats come in black and white, red and white, or black and white with tan points.

-Small but sturdy, Japanese Chins move with a bouncy gait, stand from 8 to 11 inches tall and weigh just 7 to 11 pounds.
+Small but sturdy, Japanese Chins move with a bouncy gait.
+They stand from 8 to 11 inches tall and weigh just 7 to 11 pounds.

 Japanese Chin Temperament

-The Japanese Chin is an overall happy and friendly dog who gets along with everyone, including other dogs and pets.
+The Japanese Chin is an overall happy and friendly dog.
+He gets along with everyone, including other dogs and pets.

-However, their small size can leave them vulnerable to injury from larger breeds.
+However, their small size can leave them prone to injury from larger breeds.

 This is also true of young children who can accidentally drop or step on such a small dog.

-Highly sensitive, it’s been said that the Chin will naturally adapt to their environment, being serene in a quiet home and livelier in those where there’s more action.
+Highly sensitive, it’s been said that the Chin will naturally adapt to their environment.
+So, they are serene in a quiet home and livelier in those where there’s more action.

 But these dogs love nothing better than to curl up in the warm lap of someone they love.

-Chins may have a tendency to be shy around strangers or unfamiliar situations and like any dog require early socialization.
+Chins may have a tendency to be shy around strangers or unfamiliar situations.
+Plus, like any dog, they need early socialization.

-This breed is extremely devoted to their family and may suffer from separation anxiety if left alone for very long.
+This breed is very loyal to their family.
+But, this means they may suffer from separation anxiety if left alone for very long.

 Training Your Japanese Chin

-The intelligent Chin is quite trainable and responsive—providing he wants to be.
+The intelligent Chin is quite trainable and responsive.
+If he wants to be.

-These dogs can have a mind of their own and if they become bored, will often decide to find something more entertaining to amuse themselves.
+These dogs can have a mind of their own.
+So, if they become bored, they will often find something more entertaining to amuse themselves.

 As with many toy breeds, housetraining can be difficult.

-Consistency is important, as are positive training methods that use food and praise as rewards.
+Consistency is important.
+So are positive training methods that use food and praise as rewards.

 Training and socialization should start early.